bruceravel/larch-plugin-tutorial/mback/details.md

 So how is this done in practice?
 First, you need to import the function name into your plugin.
-Near the top of the file containing theplugin, you would need something like this (you should continue editing the plugin file):
+Near the top of the file containing the plugin, you would need something like this (you should continue editing the plugin file):

 ```python